ambrr17/auto-path-header/README.md

 1. Download the `.vsix` package from releases
 2. In VS Code: `Ctrl+Shift+P` → "Extensions: Install from VSIX..."
 3. Pick the downloaded file
+4. (Optional) Once published, you can install it directly from the VS Code Marketplace by searching for “Auto Path Header”.

 ## Settings